viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 - All non-prime attributes in a table are dependent on the primary key
 - Each table has no insertion, update, or deletion anomalies
 - Ensure that all tables are in at least in 3NF in business environment
-- Work one relation at a time, identifying the determination and functional dependencies of a relation (table)
+- Work one relation at a time, identifying functional dependencies of a relation (table)

 # Normal Forms
 ![bg right:70% w:100%](restricted/CTable06_02.jpg)

 # Normalization Base: Functional Dependency
-- Normalization starts by identifying the dependencies of a given table
+- Normalization starts by identifying **functional dependencies** of a given table
-- Them progressively breaking up the table into a set of new tables based on the identified dependencies.
-- Functional Dependency: The attribute B is fully functionally dependent on the attribute A if each value of A determines one and only one value of B.
+- <span class="blue-text">Functional Dependency X&rarr;Y</span>: the values of Y are determined by the values of X. (X, Y is a set of attributes)
+- <span class="blue-text">X&rarr;Y is full functional dependency </span>, if no attribute can be removed from X and still keep the dependency.
 - Example:
   - PROJ_NUM → PROJ_ NAME (read as PROJ_ NUM functionally determines PROJ_NAME)
   - Attribute PROJ_NUM is known as the determinant attribute
   - Attribute PROJ_NAME is known as the dependent attribute.

-# Functional Dependency Type: Partial dependency
+# Functional Dependency Type: Partial Functional Dependency
 When there is a functional dependence in which the determinant is only part of the PK
-- The assumption is that there is only one candidate key
-- Partial dependencies tend to be straightforward and easy to identify
+- <span class="blue-text">X&rarr;Y is a partial functional dependency </span> if some attribute can be removed from X and the dependency is still there.

 Example
-- functional dependency: (A, B) &rarr; (C, D)
-- functional dependency: B &rarr; C
+- functional dependency: (A, B) &rarr; C, we say it is a partial functional dependency, if we can find a subset of (A, B) to make another functional dependency: B &rarr; C
-- primary key: (A, B)
-- We will call B &rarr; C is partial dependency

 # Functional Dependency - Transitive dependency
 When the attribute is dependent on another attribute that is not part of the primary key
 - Transitive dependencies are more difficult to identify among a set of data
 - They occur only when a functional dependence exists among non-prime attributes Example
+- given primary key: X
-- functional dependencies X → Y
+- exists functional dependencies X → Y
-- functional dependencies Y → Z
+- exists functional dependencies Y → Z
-- primary key: X
-- the dependency X → Z is a transitive dependency because X determines the value of Z via Y.
+- thus, we can find a functional dependency X → Z, which is a <span class="blue-text">transitive dependency</span> because X can determine the value of Z via Y.
 - Y → Z signals that a transitive dependency exists because Y is not a PK.

 # Why Do We Do Database Normalization?